anthonywong611/FlaskAPI-GCP-Applications/README.md

 # FlaskAPI on Google Cloud Platform (GCP)

-- **Goal**: Deploy a containerized Flask API on Google Cloud Platform, exposing it the internet for API users to make requests and store user information.
+**Goal**: Deploy an app on the cloud environment for API users to make requests and store user information.

+**Rationale**: To achieve the goal efficiently, the following actions are considered
+- Write an app using Flask
+- Create a cloud database for the app to connect to and store information in
+- Provision a virtual environment to deploy the app in
+- Establish a connection between the cloud and the virtual environment so the app may access the database
+- Create a service to expose the app to the internet

+**Services & Resources**: Based on the rationale, it will require resources from the following cloud services
+- CloudSQL (PostgreSQL instance & database)
+- Kubernetes Engine (Single-node Kubernetes cluster)
+- Google Service Account (CloudSQL Client Role and its key file)
+- Cloud Build (Container)
+- Artifact Registry (Container repository)

 ---
 # Architecture